This question can also be put as: Why vaccine takes such a great deal of time to develop?

 It is good that we have vaccines but now it imposes lots of questions on their safety.
 Isn’t it?

 Well, it does.
 But we have to remember.
 It is not some mundane circumstances.
 As soon as the pandemic broke out, the whole world worked together.
-The vaccines trials are going on simultaneously throughout the world.
-Researchers and scientists throughout the world are communicating and sharing their data, analysis etc. Besides, doctors and scientists are working tirelessly throughout day and night.
-Also, funding were provided in advance by Government to manufacture vaccines.
-Here is a direct link to WHO.
+The vaccines trials were going on simultaneously throughout the world.
+Researchers and scientists throughout the world were communicating and sharing their data, analysis etc. Besides, doctors and scientists were and are working tirelessly throughout day and night.
+Also, funding was provided in advance by governments to manufacture vaccines.
+Here is a direct link to WHO where more is described on the topic.

-But most important point here is, we already had some knowledge about SARS-CoV-2.
-You may have noticed its name- ‘Severe Acute Respiratory Syndrome Coronavirus 2’.
+But most important point here is that in actuality we already had some knowledge about SARS-CoV-2.
+How?
+Well, you may have noticed its name- ‘Severe Acute Respiratory Syndrome Coronavirus 2’.
 This simply means we have its predecessor with us long before.

-The common thing in all these including covid19 is that, they belong to virus of same family, Coronavirus.
+The common thing in all these including covid19 is that they belong to virus of same family, Coronavirus.
 It is an RNA virus causing respiratory related conditions in humans and birds.
+(More about them in previous blog)

 Hence we had a fair idea about their structure, life cycle, diseases etc.